 - Maintain a neighborhood website that will improve and enhance communications and increase our ability to share information with one another as well as about the Waluga Neighborhood Association, its Emergency Preparedness Plan, local fire, police and other State, City and County Services.

-We have chosen to begin with the single family homes that make up about a third of the neighborhood, and the manager of our local supermarket has also participated.
-We would welcome participation by others, especially the multi-family units, both apartments and condos, and our local businesses – when they are ready to join in.
+We have chosen to begin with the single family homes that make up about a third of the neighborhood, and the manager of our local supermarket has also participated in the past.
+We welcome participation by others, especially the multi-family units, both apartments and condos, and our local businesses – when they are ready to join in.
 So far, with the helpful support of the City of LO in the form of a Neighborhood Development Grant, we have chosen coordinators for each block, met several times to educate ourselves about the consequences of earthquake in other places such as Banda Aceh on the Indian Ocean, Tohoku, Japan, Christ Church, New Zealand, and the coast of Chile.
+An expert engineer who works in our neighborhood, Allyson Pyrch of Shannon and Wilson, Geotechnical Engineers, described the damage done in those places and the issues people had to overcome to go on with their lives.
 We have worked, with help from the Portland PREP group and others, to discover how people in those regions fared and what they have to teach us about how they survived and what they might do if they could do it over.
-An expert engineer who works in our neighborhood, Allyson Pyrch of Shannon and Wilson, Geotechnical Engineers, described the damage done in those places and the issues people had to overcome to go on with their lives.

 Our block coordinators have surveyed their neighbors to collect information on how to reach one another in an emergency, what tools and skills would be available for coping in the aftermath, and what family members to look out for in case they are not at home when a disaster strikes.
-Several of the block units have held meetings to learn about what to expect, discuss responses, exchange information, and choose a meeting place to gather in the aftermath and form teams to help everyone connect with family and begin the process of surviving and recovering in the possible absence of emergency responses from police and fire squads.
+Several of the streets/areas have held meetings/gatherings to learn about what to expect, discuss responses, exchange information, and choose a meeting place to gather in the aftermath and form teams to help everyone connect with family and begin the process of surviving and recovering with the possible absence of emergency responses from police and fire squads.
 Other block units are still forming and planning their first meetings.
-At the meetings, we have had refreshments and conversations as well as instruction and decision-making.
+At the meetings, we have refreshments and conversations as well as instruction and decision-making.